GGORG0/ShareX-Python/README.md

     - `name`
         This is your host's name.
 Put whatever you want in there.
     - `discord`
         This is the invite **code** for your Discord server.
-That means that if my invie is `https://discord.gg/abcdef`, the code will be `abcdef`
+That means that if my invite is `https://discord.gg/abcdef`, the code will be `abcdef`
 4. Add a favicon as `config/favicon.ico`
 5. Install the requirements using `pip install -r requirements.txt`
 6. Start the host using a WSGI server and enjoy!
 A startup file for *Phusion Passenger* is included by default.